-Enabling less secure apps
+Enable less secure apps

 The access to less secure apps setting is account-specific, so you must update the Google account for the mailbox you wish to use.

-Figure 1: Allow less secure apps
+Figure 2: Allow less secure apps

-Note Access to the less secure apps setting will not be available and will be hidden, in the following scenarios:
+Note Access to the less secure apps setting will not be available and will be hidden in the following scenarios: